top of page

 General Data Protection Regulation

-The protocols detailed in the CTS GDPR and Communications Policy must be always adhered to regarding electronic data, its storage, and transmission.
+The protocols detailed in the CTS GDPR and Communications Policy must be adhered to at all times with regard to electronic data, its storage and transmission.
 Where required, consideration should be given to secure data encryption.
+As per the Acceptable Use of ICT Policy staff should note that internet and email activity is subject to monitoring.

 Learner Responsibilities

-The use of ICT has huge benefits to your learning however CTS has a duty of care to ensure you are safe and are not exposed to or able to access any illegal or inappropriate content.
+The use of ICT has huge benefits to your learning however CTS have a duty of care to ensure you are safe and are not exposed to or able to access any illegal or inappropriate content.
 Wherever possible we aim to provide ICT resources that are appropriate for the purpose.
-Learners are encouraged to bring in their own ICT equipment and to access various technologies both in class and outside but must follow the CTS eSafety and Acceptable Use ICT policy when in class.
+Learners are encouraged to bring in their own ICT equipment and to access various technologies both in class and outside but must follow CTS eSafety and Acceptable use ICT policy when in class.

 We ask all learners to participate in e-safety activities in the class and to report any suspected misuse of our equipment to a member of staff.
 Learners and staff are expected to: